-Your retirement lump sum is tax-free, subject to the Lifetime Allowance, but your pension is treated as earned income.
+If you choose to take a lump sum, it is tax-free, subject to the Lifetime Allowance, but your pension is treated as earned income.
 Any income tax due under the tax code notified by HMRC will be deducted by the pension payroll provider.
 Deductions may be provisional until they have received the proper code.